Chart Color Schemes

 Recent residential development output has been above average within Georges Hall when compared nationally

-Georges Hall has seen approximately 66 new homes approved annually based on AreaSearch analysis.
-Between FY-21 and FY-25, around 334 homes were approved, with another 32 approved so far in FY-26.
-Each year, an average of 0.8 new residents per dwelling was recorded over the past five financial years.
+Georges Hall has seen approximately 66 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 334 homes were approved, with an additional 32 approved so far in FY-26.
+On average, each dwelling constructed over this period has resulted in approximately 0.8 new residents per year.

-This suggests that new construction is keeping pace with demand or even exceeding it, providing more options for buyers and potentially driving population growth beyond current expectations.
-The average construction value of new properties in Georges Hall is $423,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-In the current financial year, there have been $8.8 million in commercial approvals, indicating the area's residential character.
-Compared to Greater Sydney, Georges Hall has recorded elevated construction levels, with 21.0% above the regional average per person over the past five years.
-This maintains good buyer choice while supporting existing property values.
+This pace of construction is matching or exceeding demand, providing more options for buyers and potentially enabling population growth beyond current expectations.
+The average expected construction cost value of new properties in Georges Hall is $423,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+In the current financial year, there have been $8.8 million in commercial approvals, suggesting the area's residential character.
+Compared to Greater Sydney, Georges Hall records construction levels that are 21.0% above the regional average per person over the past five years.
+This elevated construction activity maintains good buyer choice while supporting existing property values.

-The new development in Georges Hall consists of 34.0% detached dwellings and 66.0% attached dwellings, a significant shift from the current housing mix of 86.0% houses.
-This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
+New development in Georges Hall consists of 34.0% detached dwellings and 66.0% attached dwellings, marking a significant shift from the current housing mix, which is predominantly houses (86.0%).
+This focus on higher-density living creates more affordable entry points, appealing to downsizers, investors, and first-home buyers.
+It also reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
 With around 170 people per dwelling approval, Georges Hall exhibits characteristics of a growth area.
-Population forecasts indicate that Georges Hall will gain approximately 489 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling population growth beyond current forecasts.
+According to the latest AreaSearch quarterly estimate, Georges Hall is forecasted to gain approximately 488 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development